cmsc-vcu/cmsc475-sp2024-hw1-andersones3/README.md

 Homework 1 offers practice with the workflow that we'll be using for all homework assignments in this class.

-This repository is a git [fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks) of a template created by the instructor.

 For this assignment:

 1. you'll be installing software tools listed in the [homework 1 description on Canvas](https://virginiacommonwealth.instructure.com/courses/93957/assignments/853460?module_item_id=3241421).
 Then,